TraDuong1/eb-quickstart/README.md

     }]
 }
 ```

+* AWSEBDockerrunVersion
+Specifies the version number as the value "2" for multicontainer Docker environments.
+* Authentication
+The location in Amazon S3 of a .dockercfg file that contains authentication data for a private repository
+* containerDefinitions
+	An array of container definitions
+	name
+	The name of the container.
+	image
+	The name of a Docker image in an private Docker repository
+	environment
+	An array of environment variables to pass to the container.
+	essential
+	True if the task should stop if the container fails.
+	portMappings
+	Maps network ports on the container to ports on the host.
+	links
+	List of containers to link to.
+Linked containers can discover each other and communicate securely.

 ###Deploy Elastic Beanstalk application

 * Use EB CLI to deploy and manage your Elastic Beanstalk applications and environments.